Frequently Asked Questions

 A: Please see: About the Bone Clones® Economy Series

-A: With a few exceptions our skulls are actual life size.
-They are reproduced from real bone skulls.
-Scaled items are identified as such.
-A listing of “to scale” products can be found on the site.
+A: With a few exceptions our skulls and skeletons are actual life size.
+They are reproduced from real bones.
+Scaled items are identified as such, and can be found in the Scale Series category.

-A: The only skulls that are hinged are the calvarium-cut skulls.
+A: The only skulls that are hinged are the calvarium-cut skulls, as well as most of the skulls that are attached to our articulated skeletons.
 The rest are not hinged.

 Q: How sturdy are your skulls?
 Can they take repeated handling in an educational setting?